Why does age matter?

 Unfortunately, travel insurance prices can rocket as you age because, according to the insurance industry, you are statistically more likely to fall ill while on holiday.

-If you are over 65 and have pre-existing medical conditions, see our medical conditions travel insurance guide for more.
+- Find out more: If you are over 65 and have pre-existing medical conditions, also see our medical conditions travel insurance guide.

 Insurers that don't have maximum ages